-A week ago, during one of our frequent WhatsApp conversations, my childhood friend, Nitesh, sent me this picture of a piece of paper he found in a fortune cookie.
+A week ago, during one of our frequent WhatsApp conversations, a childhood friend, sent me this picture of a piece of paper he found in a fortune cookie.

 For those of you who don’t know, fortune cookie is a common after-meal treat served in the United States.
 It’s a cookie with a piece of paper inside with your, ahem, fortune printed on it. 🙂

-The exchange prompted a discussion about Nitesh’s stock portfolio and I learned, to my delight, that he had been doing pretty well.
+The exchange prompted a discussion about his stock portfolio and I learned, to my delight, that he had been doing pretty well.

 Now let me give you some background about him.
 He is a Software Engineer and now is successfully running his own company in the US.
 He has always been a “techie”, and, like most of us has zero finance background.
-He doesn’t have time and interest in watching CNBC all day or reading investment blogs.
+He doesn’t have time and interest in watching business news all day or reading investment blogs.

 So how does he manage to do well?

 It turns out, he is a typical Stable Investor. 🙂

-Below, I outline Nitesh’s strategy.
+Below, I outline his strategy.
 He wants me to warn you all, in true Stable Investor style, that he has only been investing for last 5 years which is a very short amount of time to declare an investment strategy a success.

 But I find the strategy very interesting which is why I wanted to share it with you.
 The words in italics are his own.

 1. Set Reasonable Expectations

 Berkshire Hathaway makes almost 20% a year.
 And the Dow Jones Industrial Average (US Index) has grown at an average 11-12% a year in the last 30 years.
 It would be stupid to think that one can beat Warren Buffet consistently.
 And if one spends time to pick stocks instead of just buying an index fund or ETF, one expects more than just achieving returns similar to the index.
 So, if one can make anywhere between 12-20%, one should be happy.
 There is no point chasing stocks which can become 10x in a year.

 2. Invest in Companies You Like